nizzaneela/Programming_error_explanation/README.md

     subtree_sc_leaves = set(subtree_sc_leaves)
     subtree_sc = tree.extract_tree_with(subtree_sc_leaves)
 ```
-Thus the code increases the size of a basal polytomy when there MRCA is on a zero-length branch/
+Thus the code increases the size of a basal polytomy when there MRCA is on a zero-length branch.

 The zero-length branches occur when coalescent events are compressed into a short period of time within a single host.
-This is partly a result of the coalescence model used in
+This compression is exacervated by the model used for coalescing lineages in the program [CoaTran](https://github.com/niemasd/CoaTran/tree/main), where a fixed effective population size of 1 year is used back until the first transmission event, and then a truncated exponential distribution is used to coealssece the remaining lineages within the